New Program · April 2026 Industry-First

 What is reconciliation in an MCA contract?

 Most merchant cash advance contracts include a "reconciliation" or "true-up" provision.
-Because an MCA is technically a purchase of future receivables (not a loan), the funder is supposed to recalibrate your daily debit when actual receivables fall below the projection used at funding.
+Because an MCA is technically a purchase of future receivables (not a loan), a distinction the CFPB recognized in its Section 1071 rulemaking, the funder is supposed to recalibrate your daily debit when actual receivables fall below the projection used at funding.
 In practice, funders rarely volunteer this adjustment.
 The Reconciliation Shield enforces it.

 Do I have to be in default to enroll?